mayur-tolexo/aqua/README.md

 This will first call ModRecorder middleware which will setup a httptest.ResponseRecorder and pass it on.
 The next middleware, ModModify can now change headers before and after the next.ServeHTTP call.
 It is also able to modify the response body now.

 ---

+#### Q: Lot of the examples on this page use "string" as the return type for method implementations.
+Are there other data types allowed?

+---

+#### Q: I would like to run some cron jobs.
+I could write a separate application and run it through crontab.
+Or I could invoke a separate Aqua service through a "curl" call.